Zamiell/isaac-faq/storing-data.md

 Mods will contain a bunch of mod features, and each of these features may store stateful data.
 When the `MC_PRE_GAME_EXIT` callback fires, all of this data needs to be combined and written to disk.
 And when the `MC_POST_GAME_STARTED` callback fires, we need to restore all of the data from disk.

 The Isaac API offers a `Mod.SaveData` method to store data into a "save#.dat" file.
 Since this method takes a string, you must first convert all of your data to a string.
-The naive way to accomplish to have every variable in the mod live on a shared table, and then use `json.encode` to store it.
+The naive way to accomplish this is to have every variable in the mod live on a shared table, and then use `json.encode` to store it.
 And then you can use `json.decode` to restore it.
 Easy!

 However, this strategy has a few gotchas:
 - Anything that is a type of `userdata` won't be serialized properly, such as a `Color`, `RNG`, or `Vector`.
 So, with this strategy, you should avoid storing these objects directly in your saved data structures.
 However, this is kind of a pain, as working with vectors is extremely common, and it is easier to use `RNG` objects than seeds (since you don't have to `Next` them every time you use them).